 - 9241 Power engineers and power systems operators

 - 9243 Water and waste treatment plant operators

 Federal Skilled Trades Program applications must be made based on the 2016 version of the NOC.

-One advantage of the Federal Skilled Trades Program is that it does not require educational credential.
-However, since Express Entry, the system in which Federal Skilled Trades Program applicants will submit to, awards points to certain educational attainment.
+One advantage of the Federal Skilled Trades Program is that it does not require an educational credential.
+However, since Express Entry, the system in which Federal Skilled Trades Program applicants will submit to awards points to certain educational attainment.

-- If applicant was educated outside of Canada, he or she can get points for:
+- If the applicant was educated outside of Canada, he or she can get points for:

 - a completed foreign diploma, degree, or trade or apprenticeship credential issued for completing a program of study or training at a recognized educational or training institution, and